Trauma and Codependency

 • Avoidance of reminders of the trauma, including forgetting or avoiding sleep and shutting down feelings or numbness

-• Hyperarousal putting your nervous system on alert, creating irritability, exhaustion, and difficulty relaxing and sleeping
+• Hyperarousal that puts your nervous system on alert, creating irritability, exhaustion, and difficulty relaxing and sleeping

 Trauma is debilitating and robs you of your life.
 Often a person has experienced several traumas, resulting in more severe symptoms, such as mood swings, depression, high blood pressure, and chronic pain.